LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/mult-table/README.md

 We've already started both files.
 Copy <a href="./mult_form.html" target="_blank">mult_form.php</a> and <a href="./mult_form.html" target="_blank">mult_form.php</a> into your IDE.

+### Assignment

 The form is almost done.
-There is one thing missing!
-If you don't spot it right away, it should become clear once you get started.
+There is one crucial piece that we forgot!
+If you don't spot it right away, it should become clear later after you get started.

 Over in `mult_table.php`, you have some TODOs.
 We have placed some basic skeleten code to create the `<table>`, but currently the result is simply 10 rows of `#` characters.

 For a refresher on how the `<table>` tag works, here is a good reference with some examples: http://www.w3schools.com/html/html_tables.asp

+Good luck!

+### Rectangularize

+Once you have a basic n by n square, your next step is to extend the site to be hipper (less square).
+Add a second field to the form for another number.
+One number should represent the width, and the other one the height.
+Then, when rendering the table, make it a rectangle with the dimensions specified.